-Books in the Tapestry of Faith Toolkit series from the Unitarian Universalist Association (UUA) Faith Development Office provide background knowledge, inspiration, stories, activities, and practical guidance to program and lead Unitarian Universalist (UU) faith development.
-For religious professionals, lay leaders (including youth leaders), and parents seeking active roles as the primary religious educators of their children, Toolkit books help us engage others to explore and live our faith in our congregations, neighborhoods, nation, and world.
+Books in the UUA's Tapestry of Faith Toolkit series provide background knowledge, inspiration, stories, activities, and practical guidance.
+Religious professionals, lay leaders (including youth leaders), and parents and caregivers seeking active roles in their children's faith development use Toolkit books to engage with others to explore and live our faith in our congregations, neighborhoods, nation, and world.
 Available from the UUA Bookstore.

 Creating Justice Together: Service Projects for Families and Multigenerational Groups